siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 012 Newton as Flux Accounting.md

 This is the momentum analogue of Poynting's theorem.
 Momentum does not appear or disappear.
 It changes only by flux through the boundary of a region.

-Integrate over a localized region $K$ containing a stable configuration:
+Integrate over a localized region $K$ containing a nearly stable bounded
+configuration:

 $$
 \mathbf{P}_K=\int_K \mathbf{g}\,d^3x.